Tsewang Norbu

-On 25 February 2022, a Tibetan man lit himself on fire outside the Potala Palace, the former residence of the Dalai Lama.
-It was later confirmed that the man was Norbu.
+On 25 February 2022, Norbu lit himself on fire outside the Potala Palace, the former residence of the Dalai Lama.

 Early life

 Norbu was born on 1996 in Nagqu.
 Both his parents were musicians, which led him to have an interest in music from a young age.
 Norbu attended and graduated from Tibet University.

 His uncle Sogkhar Lodoe is a political prisoner.

 Music career

 In 2014, Norbu participated in the music variety show Road to Star, produced by Guangdong Satellite TV.
 In the show, he played piano and sang Tibetan songs, reaching the top twelve in the Western Division and top forty-eight in the country.

 He later left the competition and declined an invitation to participate in the music variety show The Voice of China, at the time produced by Zhejiang Satellite TV.

 In 2017, Norbu participated in the Tencent Video music variety show The Coming One, where he joined Li Ronghao's team and eventually reached ninth place in the national finals.
 In 2019, he took part in the music variety show Let's Band Together, produced by Youku; he was eliminated halfway.

 Norbu was involved in multiple music variety shows in 2021.
 He participated in the CCTV-3 variety show Spring Festival Gala and performed the song "Under the Cloud" with singer Mimi Lee.
 On 11 June, he performed at the awards ceremony of the 24th Shanghai International Film Festival as an honored guest.
 He later took part in Sichuan TV's Tibetan cultural program Handsome Tibetan Youth, as well as the sixth season of the reality show Sing!
 China.
 Near the end of the year, he joined singer Na Ying's team on The Voice of China, but they were eliminated among the top twenty-two contestants.